Secondary education in the United States: Academies

+Public high schools

+Many high schools in the 19th century contained a "normal school" which trained students as teachers in common schools.
+Most of those enrolled were young women planning to teach a few years before marriage.

-High school enrollment increased when schools at this level became free, laws required children to attend until a certain age, and it was believed that every American student had the opportunity to participate regardless of their ability.
+High school enrollment increased when schools at this level became free tuition, and when compulsory education laws required teenagers to attend until a certain age.
+It was believed that every American student had the opportunity to participate regardless of their ability.

 In 1892, in response to many competing academic philosophies being promoted at the time, a working group of educators, known as the "Committee of Ten" was established by the National Education Association.
 It recommended twelve years of instruction, consisting of eight years of elementary education followed by four years of high school.
 Rejecting suggestions that high schools should divide students into college-bound and working-trades groups from the start, and in some cases also by race or ethnic background, they unanimously recommended that "every subject which is taught at all in a secondary school should be taught in the same way and to the same extent to every pupil so long as he pursues it, no matter what the probable destination of the pupil may be, or at what point his education is to cease."

-At the turn of the 20th century, it was common for high schools to have entrance examinations which restricted entrance to fewer than 5 percent of the population in preparation for college.
-Most were expected to be ready for a job or a family after junior high school.